 I guess the lesson I came away with, was how can I/we travel with a little more thought, respect and sustainability.
 No matter how far we go into the world, we should think about the where, why and how before we leave home.

-* buy less packaged food
+* take less luggage* buy less packaged food

 *avoid plastic bottled water where possible